-As we have expected, the slope of the reward graph decreased in comparison to the third test-run due to a lower learning rate and a lower range of episodes.
+The slope of the reward graph decreased in comparison to the third test-run due to a lower learning rate possibly driven by further reduction of the already limited episodes.
 Also, the slope of the winning statistic is 3 times smaller than in the previous test-run.
-The maximal value, which was achieved in this test-run was as expected 256, because, it performs worse than in the previous test-run.
+The maximal value, which was achieved in this test-run was 256, because, it performs worse than in the previous test-run.

 In the fifth test-run, we once again increased the learning rate alpha to 0.5.
 The maximal value of the test-run was still 256.We expect to have a higher slope in the rewards graph and therefore to have the best possible result so far.